Students Find Value with Entertainment Recording Connectionâ€™s Enhanced Mentor Program Curriculum for Audio Engineering and Music Producing

 The Recording Connection teachers are real professional music producers and studio engineers who know how to succeed in the highly competitive recording and audio engineering field.
 Students benefit as the industry experts pass their knowledge and experience on to the Recording Connection classroom, providing training the practical way.
 Students learn in a real studio and under real life working conditions, being trained one-on-one by a working professional.
 The mentor faculty proactively teaches both professional and technical skills, which helps to bridge the gap between academia and the workplace.

 “To see the Recording Connection students come in here processing and doing stuff is the most rewarding thing.
 They’re actually doing things not reading a book, sitting in a classroom; they’re involved in all aspects of the studio, said program mentor, Donny Baker, also an engineer and producer.
 “Recording school alternative students don’t just learn to record, they learn the studio business.”

-Students serve as an apprentice (extern), one-on-one, under a real life music producer, chief engineer or recording studio owner, learning Pro Tools, Reason, Logic, Q-Base, Abelton Live, the console, analog recording and more in private, one-on-one or two-on-one sessions in real recording studios.
+Students serve as an extern, one-on-one, under a real life music producer, chief engineer or recording studio owner, learning Pro Tools, Reason, Logic, Q-Base, Abelton Live, the console, analog recording and more in private, one-on-one or two-on-one sessions in real recording studios.
 Their teacher is a real audio engineer, music producer, session player or music business professional that takes them through the structured course curriculum in his professional studio.
 No experience is required.
 Part time, nights and weekend courses are available, allowing students to train around a job.

 Audio Recording Engineer Program